robbernabe/robbernabe.github.io/_posts/2014-03-03-s3cmd-no-such-file-or-directory.md

 title: "s3cmd: No such file or directory"
 date: 2014-03-03T16:37:58-05:00
 updated: 2014-03-03T16:37:58-05:00
+comments: true
 tags:
   - debug logs
   - s3cmd
   - gpg
 ---

-If you've ever used [s3cmd](http://s3tools.org/s3cmd) and are using encryption support, then you might run into this problem when uploading a file to s3:
+If you've ever used [s3cmd](http://s3tools.org/s3cmd) and are using encryption support,
+then you might run into this problem when uploading a file to s3:

+    {% highlight python %}
     !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
         An unexpected error has occurred.
       Please report the following lines to: